arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

   [Docker](https://www.docker.com/) is a platform for managing applications using containers.
 Containers are isolated environments that encapsulate everything needed to run an application, making them portable and consistent across development, testing, and production environments.

   Docker itself is not an operating system; rather, it runs as a program on a host operating system (such as Linux).
-It allows you to download, install, use, and share applications packaged as containers.
+It lets you download, install, use, and share applications packaged as containers.
 You can find a wide range of container images on [hub.docker.com](https://hub.docker.com/).

 - **When we update a factory image, does it also update the containers, such as Python?**

   Yes, updating a factory image includes the latest applications, firmware, and configurations.
-This means that containers, including those for Python, will also be updated as part of the new image.
+This means containers, including those for Python, will be updated as part of the new image.